ryanraposo/shard-projector/README.md

 Developed with Tkinter, a framework for creating user-interfaces that works wherever Python can run.

-Shard Projector currently supports Windows, with Linux and MAC OS X support in mind since the beginning.
+Shard Projector currently supports Windows.
+Linux and MACOSX users should check back often.

+Users with Python knowledge could very well have it running on those platforms in an afternoon.

 *Note: get in touch with me at raposo.ryan@gmail.com if you'd like to assist with MACOSX optimization/testing.
 Early-access to new versions a guarantee!*

 # Getting Started

 ## Usage